Google+

 Once you have made your choice of business recordkeeping systems to use, put it to this test:

-1. Does it meet Canada Revenue Agency’s (CRA) record keeping requirements and standards?
+1. Does it meet Canada Revenue Agency’s (CRA) or the Internal Revenue Service (IRS) record keeping requirements and standards?

 2. Will you be able to easily purge or store historical documents to keep your immediate work area clean and efficient?